 The Caliper Test: What is It and How Do You Prepare for It?

-If you are facing the Caliper Test, we’ve got the info you need to thoroughly prepare.
+If you are facing the Caliper Test, we’ve got the info you need to prepare thoroughly.

 How The Caliper Test Works

-The Caliper Profile is based around their validated job models which set a specific target for the person being tested.
-This means that if you are applying for a position in sales, your score requires, and targets will differ greatly from someone applying in a data entry position.
+The Caliper Profile is based on their validated job models, which set a specific target for the person being tested.
+This means that if you are applying for a position in sales, your score requirements and targets will differ greatly from someone applying for a data entry position.

-The results of the test are given as a “competency overview” where your skills are scored in multiple areas (critical competencies, important competencies, supporting competencies) and color-coded to denote how well you performed in each.
+The test results are given as a “competency overview” where your skills are scored in multiple areas (critical competencies, important competencies, supporting competencies) and color-coded to denote how well you performed in each.

 What Does the Caliper Test Look Like?